aiporre/stardistcluster/README.md

     ```sh
     $ import tensorflow as tf
     $ print("Num GPUs Available: ", len(tf.config.experimental.list_physical_devices('GPU')))

 	$ Num GPUs Available: X
     ```

-	Important: There is a potential bug in the installation of TF-GPU (TD: check conda channel).
-	If it is not running on GPU do the following:
+	Important: if it is not running on GPU do the following
     ```sh
 	$ pip uninstall tensorflow
     ```